Ivan160/Animate/README.md

 # Sliding
 With these functions, you can show and hide selected elements on the page, by smoothly expanding and collapsing.

-Сall Sliding and pass item and if necessary options
 ```js
 import {slidingDown, slidingUp, slidingToggle} from './sliding';